aamzhas/aamzhas.github.io/_pages/about.md

 ## News

+- **April 2021**: Humbled by another nomination for the "Harold L. Olesen Undergraduate Teaching Award" for ECE 391 in Spring 2021.

 - **January 2021**: Appointed as Head TA for ECE 391 in Spring 2021.

 - **December 2020**: Second author [paper](https://ieeexplore.ieee.org/document/9309334) accepted to IEEE-RAL.